GraphiteEditor/Graphite/website/content/donate.md

 ---

-Or click a membership level below to pay directly (no account needed).
+Click a membership level below to pay directly (no account needed).
 A small fee (2.9% + 30¢ / month) reduces what we receive.

 </div>